-Importing Cocoa SDKs
+Importing Cocoa SDKs in Fire

 Elements already ships with

-.fx files for the latest macOS, iOS, tvOS and watchOS SDKs, but FXGen makes it possible to use beta SDKs we haven't added support for yet, or to manually re-import an existing (e.g. older) SDK, should the need arise.
+That said, FXGen integrated into Fire makes it possible to use beta SDKs we haven't added support for yet, or to manually re-import an existing (e.g. older) SDK, should the need arise.

-FXGen for Cocoa SDKs is integrated into the Fire IDE and available via the "Tools|Cocoa|FXGen|Import SDKs from Xcode" menu.
+FXGen for Cocoa SDKs is available via the "Tools|Cocoa|FXGen|Import SDKs from Xcode" menu.
 Selecting the command will show the following sheet:

-Fire will already pre-select the currently active Xcode version (if configured), but you can select a different (e.g. beta or older) version of
+Fire will already pre-select the currently active Xcode version (if configured), but you can select a different (e.g. older) version of

 In the table view below, FXGen shows all the SDKs found in Xcode, and it will check the ones that Fire does not already have